RockitBootcamp/Student-Resources/PHP/14 Connect to MySQL/README.md

 - __The Password__
  - The password for the specific username

 > The charset: UTF-8 part is specifying what character set we want to deal with when connecting to the database.
-UTF-8 is the most common character set in today's computer programming because it encompass a wide variety of options.
+UTF-8 is the most common character set in today's computer programming because it encompasses a wide variety of options.

-The Object that we get back from this connection, the `$link` in this case is a connection to the database.
+The Object that we get back from this connection, the `$link` in this case, is a connection to the database.
 Generally speaking, you only want to make this connection once per page load.
 With the page load, you might execute several queries, but you'll do them all on one connection because connecting to the database is an expensive operation.

-In our example, we used `$link` but you might see other examples elsewhere that use other variables such as:
+In our example, we used `$link`, but you might see other examples elsewhere that use other variables such as:

 ```php
 $link = new PDO('mysql:host=localhost;dbname=testdb;charset=utf8', 'username', 'password');